Luthaf/rascaline/docs/src/how-to/sample-selection.rst

 This can be useful if we are only interested in certain systems in a large dataset, or if we need to determine the effect of a certain type of atoms on some system properties.
-In the following, we will look at the tools with which sample selection can be done in rascaline.
+In the following, we will look at the tools with which sample selection can be done in featomic.

 The first part of this example repeats the :ref:`userdoc-how-to-computing-soap`, so we suggest that you read it initially.